centarro/commerce-docs/docs/v2/user-guide/products.md

 ### Deep linking to a product variation

-Enhance your customers’ shopping experience by utilizing deep linking to direct them to specific product variations.
-By appending a GET parameter to the product URL, you ensure that the desired variation is selected upon arrival on the product page.
+Enhance your customer experience by utilizing deep links to a specific product variation on a PDP.
+By appending a `v=###` query parameter to a product page's URL, you ensure the desired variation is selected upon arrival to the page.

 For example, observe the differences between these two URLs in the Drupal Commerce demo store:

 Standard Product Page: https://commerce.demo.centarro.io/products/tale-two-cities-charles-dickens Deep Linked Variation: https://commerce.demo.centarro.io/products/tale-two-cities-charles-dickens?v=35

-The variation ID can be conveniently located when editing the variation or by configuring the product on the front end.
+You can either extract the variation ID from its edit form URL or select a desired variation on the front end.
-When a product is fully configured, the GET parameter and the variation ID will automatically be appended to the URL.
+The query parameter will automatically be appended to the URL as you select values on the Add to Cart form.

-By deeplinking to specific product variations you can satisfy the requirements for submitting products to Google Merchant Center and allow customers to share specific products on social media channels, in email, or on their own websites.
+By deep linking to specific product variations, you can satisfy the requirements for submitting products to Google Merchant Center and direct customers to share variations products on social media channels, in email, or on their own websites.

 ### Deleting a product variation